DanielDmlee/Pelion_CM_QucikStart/README.md

 > When you activates a SIM card, you must also specify the tariff/rate plan that the SIM will be activated on.
 In this regard, you can find a more detailed from [help docs](https://help.iot-x.com/quickstart/performing-activations).

 # 2. Importing the example application to the Mbed Online Compiler
-In this section, you can compile and binary download onto the target board.
-If you are unfamiliar with how to compile and load code, [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) will help you.
+In this section, you will compile and flash the firmware onto the target board.
+If you are unfamiliar with how to compile and flash the firmware, please follow the [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) first.

 You’re going to use the Mbed Online Compiler to configure and build the example application.
 The Online Compiler needs to access your Mbed account and to know which device you're using.